Finistere/antidote/README.rst

 Accessing dependencies
 ======================

-Antidote works with a :code:`Catalog` which is a sort of collection of dependencies.
-Multiple ones can co-exist, but :code:`world` is used by default.
-The most common form of a dependency is an instance of a given class
+Antidote works with a :code:`Catalog` which is a sort of "collection" of dependencies.
+Multiple collections can co-exist, but :code:`world` is used by default.
+The most common form of a dependency is an instance of a given class:

 .. code-block:: python